 - be in general conformity with the strategic policies of the development plan i.e. the West Dorset, Weymouth & Portland Adopted Local Plan

 - be compatible with European Union law and human rights obligations

 - not breach the requirements of Chapter 8 of Part 6 of the Conservation of Habitats and Species Regulations 2017

 At the examination, an independent examiner will provide a review of the plan and make recommendations in accordance with the 2011 Localism Act and related regulations.

 If the neighbourhood plan is approved following examination, and supported by a local referendum, it will be used to make decisions on planning applications.

 As the local planning authority, the council is required to consult on the plan proposals before the examination takes place.
 The consultation process ran from 12 December until 6 February 2019.
 This was an opportunity for individuals and organisations to raise concerns they had about the plan with regard to the content and how it has been prepared.
 An independent examiner has been appointed and any concerns will be passed on to them for consideration as part of the examination process.

 The Broadwindsor Group (including Burstock and Seaborough) Neighbourhood Plan is available to read together with the supporting documents which are as follows:

-A hard copy of the plan is available at the district council offices in South Walks House and at Beaminster Library.
+A hard copy of the plan is available at County Hall, Dorchester and at Beaminster Library.
 Broadwindsor Parish Council also has copies available, the Parish Clerk can be contacted if you want to arrange to see them.
 The Parish Clerk contact details firstname.lastname@example.org or on the Broadwindsor Parish website.